nameishyam/todo-app/README.md

 ## Future Enhancements
 - **User Authentication**: Add login and signup features for enhanced security.
 - **Task Categories**: Organize tasks into categories or tags.
 - **Mobile Responsiveness**: Improve UI for a seamless mobile experience.
+- **Email alerts**: Add email alerts for the people who registers into the todo-app.
+- **Add delete account feature**: Add an option to delete the user permenantly from the database.

 ## Deployment
 The application is deployed using: